Associate Degree of Community Mental Health, Alcohol and Other Drugs

 On successful completion of this subject students are expected to be able to:

-d.
-Advocate for socially just and equitable policies that support programs for people with a mental illness and/or AOD issues.
+e.
+Identify community based services that support programs for people with a mental illness and/or AOD issues and the relevant policy/legislation framework.

 Semester two